SanderLoman/rust-p2p/CONTRIBUTING.md

 ## How to Get Started

+To begin contributing to Contower, please familiarize yourself with our contributing guidelines by visiting the contributing section of our book [here](./book/src/contributing.md).

 Contributing to Contower follows a similar process to many open-source projects on GitHub.
 We use GitHub [Issues](https://github.com/SanderLoman/contower/issues) to track tasks and [Pull Requests](https://github.com/SanderLoman/contower/pulls) for code submissions.
 For informal discussions and updates, join our [Discord](https://discord.gg/vHWpWsjCqx).

 ### General Workflow